Frequently asked questions

 Students and external users can borrow up to 20 works at a time; teachers and dissertation students can borrow up to 30 works.

 The loan period for most books and sheet music is 2 months.
-Lecturers can borrow media for up to 6 months, doctoral students for up to 4 months.
+Lecturers can borrow resources for up to 6 months, doctoral students for up to 4 months.
 CDs can be borrowed for 30 days.

 Please contact the library (leihstelle.bibliothek@moz.ac.at) in case of damage or loss.

-Coats, jackets and bags must be deposited in the checkroom lockers.
+Coats, jackets and bags must be deposited in the cloakroom lockers.
 Phone calls, food and drinks are also not permitted in the reading room.
 Work materials such as tablets, laptops, etc. may be taken into the reading room.

 E-media usage